-- HKQAA has reviewed the sustainability performance of 473 and 227 eligible listed companies in Hong Kong (HK) and mainland China (CN) respectively and measured the extent to which these companies respond to the stakeholders' expectations and other sustainability challenges they face.
+- HKQAA has reviewed the sustainability performance of 467 and 225 eligible listed companies in Hong Kong (HK) and mainland China (CN) respectively and measured the extent to which these companies respond to the stakeholders' expectations and other sustainability challenges they face.
 The assessment data were provided to Hang Seng Indexes Company for its annual review of the Hang Seng Corporate Sustainability Index Series. - The sustainability performance of HK companies was generally stronger than that of CN companies.
-The highest score among HK companies was AA (18 companies) on a scale of AAA (highest) to D (lowest), while the highest score among CN companies was A+ (1 company).
-In summary, 438 out of 473 HK companies (93%) achieved a rating of BBB- (Moderate/ Satisfactory) or above, and 189 out of 227 mainland China companies (83%) achieved the same level. - The number of companies which received a moderate rating of BB or below also decreased from 29% to 8% as compared to 2016.
-More and more companies are willing to go beyond the legal requirements when addressing sustainability issues. - Looking at the average score of all industry sectors, Conglomerates, Telecommunications and Properties & Construction display the strongest sustainability performance, while the Materials sector lag behind all other industries. - Similar to the previous years, the strong performance in Corporate Governance, Human Rights and Labour Practices was resulted from the consolidated sets of compliance controls adopted corresponding to stakeholders' expectations and the standing regulations governing listed companies.
+The highest score among HK companies was AAA (2 companies) on a scale of AAA (highest) to D (lowest), while the highest score among CN companies was A (14 company).
+In summary, 465 HK companies (100%) achieved a rating of BBB- or above, and 187 out of 225 mainland China companies (83%) achieved the same level. - The compares favorably to 2017, when 93% of HK companies and 83% of CN companies achieved these ratings.
+The performance of HK companies further improved while the CN companies remained steady. - The average scores of all industries increased, with Conglomerates, Telecommunications and Properties & Construction displaying the strongest sustainability performance.
+Materials lags behind other industries. - The performance in the Environment was generally stronger than in other subjects.
+The gap between Index Series constituents and non-constituents was especially large in the Environment (ENV) and Community Involvement and Development (CID).